Jarzka/stylefy/README.md

 # Introduction

 stylefy makes it possible to define UI component styles as Clojure data.
 Internally the defined styles are converted to CSS classes by using [Garden](https://github.com/noprompt/garden) library.
-When styles are defined as Clojure data, they can be easily transformed using Clojure's powerful functions (like merge) and parametrised using the language you know.
+When styles are defined as Clojure data, they can be easily transformed with Clojure's powerful functions (like merge) and parametrised.

 # Supported features